odarriba/ansible-kubeadm/README.md

-In case of loosing them, the playbooks try to fetch them from the first host of each group (`kube-controllers` and `etcd`) in order to avoid regenerating the whole KPI, which can lead to a (short) outage time.
+In case of loosing them, the playbooks try to fetch them from the first host of each group (`kube-controllers` and `etcd`) in order to avoid regenerating the whole PKI, which can lead to a (short) outage time.

 ## High Availability